dbarj/database/adb-migration/07-data-pump-dblink/data-pump-dblink.md

     ```
     </details>

-## Task 2: Create a Database Link on ADB
+## Task 2: Modify profile in ADB

-Now we need to create a database link from our ADB to the PDB.

-First, we need to upload the *RED* wallet to ADB directory.

-1. Let's first connect on ADB:
+In this task, we will change the default profile so passwords for imported users will not expire and match the profile setting from the source database.

+1. Connect on the *RUBY* ADB to modify the default profile.

     ``` shell
     <copy>